 Picture in your head what achieving that desired SAT score would look like.

 You log into your account online, and waiting for you is that juicy, high score.
 Bam!
 You know that your hours of studying have paid off and that you’ve got a good grasp of the material.
-You know that you’re that much closer to getting an admission or scholarship from that dream college or from the military.
-Regardless of how you did compared to other people, you know you did the best you could given the time you spent studying and your prior knowledge of the exam topics.
+You know that you’re that much closer to getting an admission decision or scholarship.
+Regardless of how you did compared to other people, you know you did the best you could.

 - Break it into small, SMART goals.

 SMART is an acronym that stands for Specific, Measurable, Achievable, and Relevant.
-Humans, especially those with mental health issues (which affect 1/4 of people), have a hard time achieving goals when they think of them as a huge task that has to be accomplished all at once.
-The best way to do it is to divide the task into goals that you can check off daily or weekly.
+Humans, especially those with mental health issues (which affect 1/4 of people), have a hard time achieving goals sometimes.
+We think of a goal as a huge task that has to be accomplished all at once.
+Instead, the best way to complete a goal is to split it up into pieces.
 For example: You want to make a 1500 on the SAT.
 You take the SAT the first time and score a 1300.
 You see that your weakest area was math.
 So you decide to study math.
-Instead of of just saying “I’m going to master math by the time I take the SAT again”, which leaves you with no direction, you might say, “I’m going to study one subsection of math every week for three months.
+Don’t say, “I’m going to master math by the time I take the SAT again”, which leaves you with no direction.
+Instead, try saying, “I’m going to study one subsection of math every week for three months.
 Every day I’ll study 30 minutes or complete 15 practice problems, whichever comes first.”
-30 minutes a day and one section a week is much better than an ambiguous time spent studying all of math and gives you a good focus.
+30 minutes a day and one section a week is an attainable method of reaching your math goal.

 - Reward yourself intelligently upon achieving goals.
 By rewarding yourself every time you complete a small goal, you’re wiring your brain to associate good feelings with your SAT prep.
 This reinforces your desire and motivation to study and will help you put in more hours without feeling bored.
-However, and this is important, you must reward yourself AFTER the goal is complete.
-This is especially true with addictive rewards- sugary foods, video games, drinking, even TV.
-Sugar and alcohol (and some drugs) have a negative effect on cognition speed and memory, so you don’t want to decrease your productivity with them.
+However, you must reward yourself after the goal is complete.
+This is especially true with addictive rewards- sugary foods, video games, drinking, TV, and technology.
+Sugar and alcohol (and some drugs) have a negative effect on cognition speed and memory.
+These rewards can sap your productivity.
 You also want to avoid settling into your favorite game or TV show after only 10 minutes of studying and realize hours later that you didn’t finish all your homework, and you’ve still got more practice problems to do to meet your daily goal.
 Save the fun for afterward- you’ll feel better and you’ll be building better SAT prep habits.

-Another part of the mindset for achieving high SAT scores is to keep in mind that the SAT is competitive, but don’t get down on yourself.
+Also, to achieve high SAT scores, keep in mind that the SAT is competitive, but don’t get down on yourself.
 No matter what, don’t beat yourself up.